 Nausea and Vomiting—Adult

-Nausea is that uneasy feeling in the stomach that may make a person want to vomit.
-Vomiting is the act of throwing up stomach contents through the mouth.
+Nausea is an uneasy feeling in the stomach that may make a person want to vomit.
+Vomiting is throwing up stomach contents through the mouth.

-Serious conditions that can cause nausea and vomiting include:
+Serious problems that can cause nausea and vomiting are:

 - Heart attack

 - Cancer, including brain tumors

 - Intestinal obstruction

 The risk of this problem is higher in people who have a condition or disease that can cause nausea and vomiting.

 Some people may have other symptoms in addition to nausea and vomiting, such as:

 - Vomit that looks like coffee grounds